Well, here we go.

 SO here we go….This was my teachable moment!
 This lesson was for me and it was about a whole lot of things.

-Let me share a little about how I grew up.
-This was me in a snap shot…
+Let me share a little about me, about how I grew up.
+This was/ is me in a snap shot…

 I have been so incredibly blessed! my life has been good and I am so deeply thankful for it.
 I am thankful for my fathers work ethic and my parent’s faith, I am thankful that I have never known hunger or what it feels like to be homeless, my upbringing afforded me the opportunity to pursue an education and I did so with fewer hoops to jump then many.